burzumishi/xenesis/README.md

 **Xenesis** is a remote task manager, it will help you on manage and schedule tasks on remote hosts conected to the same network over SSH.

-**Xenesis** uses basic shell tools, it's simple and fully customizable!
+**Xenesis** is a shell script and uses basic shell tools, it's simple and fully customizable!

 Administrators will execute tasks on remote hosts with a single command line.